astormic/Fixation_JurkatTCells/README.md

 Eye: May cause eye irritation.
 Skin: May cause skin irritation.
 Ingestion: May cause irritation of the digestive tract.
 Low hazard for usual industrial handling.

+### FAQs
+#### Do we really need fixation?
+For cell fixation, 1 mL of 2% PFA is required.
+Since we fix at least two samples per experiment, we need 2 mL per experiment.
+This means each ampule would be enough for four experiments.
+I wouldn't mind skipping the cell fixation step.

 ## Graphical Materials and Methods:
 **PFA Ampule**